Daily readings

 Saturday, May 2, 2026

 Saint Athanasius, Bishop and Doctor.
 Eastertide.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Athanasius, Bishop and Doctor